top of page

 Main Event: Ngannou vs. Gane

 Rounds one and two were Gane's.
-The Frenchman used lateral footwork to circle off the cage, picked at Ngannou's lead leg with calf kicks, and landed clean jab-cross combinations whenever the champion pressed forward.
+He used lateral footwork to circle off the cage, picked at Ngannou's lead leg with calf kicks, and landed clean jab-cross combinations.
 By the end of round two, Gane had landed 56 significant strikes to Ngannou's 24.
-The judges had it 20-18 Gane.

 Co-Main Event: Figueiredo vs. Moreno 3